huggingface/blog/starchat-alpha.md

 As we can see, the first part of the prompt “Below are a series...” corresponds to the system message and specifies that the assistant should have characteristics like “helpfulness” and “politeness”.
 The dialogue examples then condition the model to follow the multi-turn format of a conversation.
 When a user asks a question, the whole prompt is fed to the model and it generates an answer after the `Assistant:` prefix.
 The answer is then concatenated to the prompt and the process repeated at every turn.

 Somewhat surprisingly, this technique also works for StarCoder!
-This is enabled by the model’s 8k token context length, which allows one to include a wide variety of programming examples and covert the model into a coding assistant.
+This is enabled by the model’s 8k token context length, which allows one to include a wide variety of programming examples and convert the model into a coding assistant.
 Here’s an excerpt of the StarCoder prompt:

 ```
 Below are a series of dialogues between various people and an AI technical assistant.